Marcus Ericsson: 2016

 In 2016, Sauber missed pre-season testing due to financial concerns hurting their car development for 2016.
 Ericsson was running 15th before vibrations forced his retirement in Australia and finished twelfth in Bahrain in the next round.
 He ran just outside the points in China but steadily dropped to sixteenth, which was still enough to finish ahead of his teammate.
-In Russia he recovered from contact on the first lap of the race to take 14th at the finish.
-In Spain he finished twelfth, but in Monaco he was deemed to be at fault for a collision with his teammate, resulting in a grid penalty for Canada that made him start from the back.
+In Russia, he recovered from contact on the first lap of the race to take 14th at the finish.
+In Spain, he finished twelfth, but in Monaco, he was deemed to be at fault for a collision with his teammate, resulting in a grid penalty for Canada that made him start from the back.
 The following races saw him finishing 17th in Baku and 15th in Austria, with qualifying crashes in Silverstone and Hungary forcing him to start from the pit lane.

-In Monza, he finished 16th whilst in Singapore he made it into Q2 and was close to scoring his first point until a strategic error from the team.
+In Monza, Ericsson finished 16th whilst in Singapore he made it into Q2 and was close to scoring his first point until a strategic error from the team.
 He ran close to the points in Malaysia and Suzuka, in front of his teammate in qualifying and the race.
-In Austin, he ran 11th for part of the race but dropped to 14th by the checkered flag, and in Mexico he recovered from a first lap crash to finish eleventh, just outside of the points.
+In Austin, he ran 11th for part of the race but dropped to 14th by the checkered flag, and in Mexico, he recovered from a first lap crash to finish eleventh, just outside of the points.
 He crashed out of the race in Brazil but finished 15th in Abu Dhabi.